Perioral Dermatitis: Symptoms, Diagnosis & Treatment

 The main symptoms of perioral dermatitis are:

-- Red blisters around the mouth
+• Red blisters around the mouth;

-- Dryness and peeling of facial skin
+• Dryness and peeling of the skin;

-- Redness of the skin
+• Redness of the skin;

-- Itching around the mouth
+• Itching around the mouth;

-- Burning sensation on the affected skin
+• Burning sensation on the affected skin.

 Sometimes, the red blisters can also appear near the nostrils or eyes.
 When they break, they can release a clear or pus-filled discharge.

 Redness tends to worsen after stopping the use of corticosteroid ointments, or with exposure to heat, sunlight or wind.
-Symptoms can also worsen with make-up use, or before a period.
+Symptoms can also worsen with make-up use, or before a menstrual period.

 Online symptom checker